LiamJCates/Programming-Notes/Algorithms/AlgorithmDesign/LoopInvariant.md

-Showing that the invariant holds before the first iteration corresponds to an inductive base case showing that the invariant holds from iteration to iteration corresponds to the inductive step.
+Showing that the invariant holds before the first iteration corresponds to an inductive base case

+showing that the invariant holds from iteration to iteration corresponds to the inductive step.

+the terminal invariant stops “induction” when a loop terminates

-A common problem in computer programming is loops which don't terminate or terminate without achieving their goal behavior Loop Invariant Termination property is perhaps the most important as we are using it to show loop correctness
+A common problem in computer programming is loops which don't terminate or terminate without achieving their goal behavior Loop Invariant Termination property is perhaps the most important as we use it to show loop correctness

-A loop invariant is a formal statement about the relationship between loop functionality and the variables in your program ...
+A loop invariant is a formal statement about the relationship between loop functionality and the variables in your program

 Loop invariants and mathematical induction differ as...